thePeterPan/CS3505-2016/Assignment3/readme.txt

 ========================================================================
-    MAKEFILE PROJECT : Assignment3 Project Overview
+    CONSOLE APPLICATION : Assignment3 Project Overview
 ========================================================================

-AppWizard has created this Assignment3 project for you.
+AppWizard has created this Assignment3 application for you.

-This file contains a summary of what you will find in each of the files that make up your Assignment3 project.
+This file contains a summary of what you will find in each of the files that make up your Assignment3 application.

 Assignment3.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.